Lasthope027/Hack-Genesis-2026/README.md

 ### Heart Rate Monitoring

-An analog heart-sound sensor is used to acquire the heart-sound signal.
+An diaphragm is used to acquire the heart-sound signal.
 The signal is amplified and conditioned through an analog front-end before being processed by the ESP32.

 The signal path consists of:

-**Heart-Sound Sensor → Amplifier → Filter / Envelope Detection → ESP32**
+**Diaphragm → Amplifier → Filter / Envelope Detection → ESP32**

 ### Temperature Monitoring